helgoboss/helgobox/doc/user-guide.md

 Additionally, it provides a context menu with the following entries:
 - **Log debug info:** Logs some information about ReaLearn's internal state.
 Can be interesting for investigating bugs or understanding how this plug-in works.
+- **Server**
+    - **Enabled:** This enables/disables the built-in server for allowing the ReaLearn companion app to connect to ReaLearn.
+    - **Add firewall rule:** Attempts to add a firewall rule for making the server accessible from other devices or displays instructions how to do it.
     - **Change session ID...:** This lets you customize the ID used to address this particular ReaLearn instance when using the projection feature.
 By default, the session ID is a random cryptic string which ensures that every instance is uniquely addressable.
 The result is that scanning the QR code of this ReaLearn instance will let your mobile device connect for sure with this unique instance, not with another one - remember, you can use many instances of ReaLearn in parallel.
 This is usually what you want.
 But a side effect is that with every new ReaLearn instance that you create, you first have to point your mobile device to it in order to see its projection (by scanning the QR code).
 Let's assume you have in many of your projects exactly one ReaLearn instance that lets your favorite MIDI controller control track volumes.
 By customizing the session ID, you basically can tell your mobile device that it should always show the projection of this very ReaLearn instance - no matter in which REAPER project you are and even if they control the volumes of totally different tracks.
 You can achieve this by setting the session ID of each volume-controlling ReaLearn instance to exactly the same value, in each project.
 Ideally it's a descriptive name without spaces, such as "track-volumes".
       You have to do the pairing only once et voilà, you have a dedicated device for monitoring your volume control ReaLearn instances in each project.
 Just make sure to not have more than one ReaLearn instance with the same session ID active at the same time because then it's not clear to which your mobile device will connect!

 #### Controller mappings